awdemos/awdemos/README.md

 - **Fargate Integration**: Demonstrates building a local Docker container and pushing it to an AWS ECR repository, presumably for later ingestion into Kubernetes.

+- **Golang CLI for Lambda Labs**: Lambda Labs is an cloud on-demand GPU cloud service.
+My project includes an example and untested Golang CLI using the OpenAPI spec of the service.

 - **Grok Large Language Model Analysis**: Includes analysis of how the [https://github.com/xai-org/grok-1](https://github.com/xai-org/grok-1) codebase works.

 - **Kubernetes LLM Installs**: Includes examples of installing Mistral LLM and the OpenAI embedding service in Kubernetes via helm charts, showcasing how to run LLMs in Kubernetes.